-What are some techniques you’ve used for travel theft protection?
+What are techniques you’ve used for travel theft protection?
 How do you outsmart pickpockets and thieves?
-Share it in comments below.
+Share it in the comments below.

 Note: This post contains affiliate links of which we receive a tiny commission.
 Each purchase made through using them helps us maintain our site and bring you free content.
 This is at no extra cost to you.